react-dropzone/react-dropzone/README.md

 And this lib makes use of it if available.
 Though, there's a small catch: using file extensions for the `accept` property is not supported; you must use MIME types as described in [common MIME types](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types/Common_types).
 Also check [accepting specific file types](https://react-dropzone.js.org/#section-accepting-specific-file-types) for more info on the subject of `accept` limitations.

+Also keep in mind that the FS access API can only be used in [secure contexts](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts).

 **NOTE** You can disable using the FS access API with the `useFsAccessApi` property: `useDropzone({useFsAccessApi: false})`.

 ## Supported Browsers